 Which are the least expensive types of countertops

-Judging by careful analysis of the price estimates of each of the aforementioned countertop materials, we deduced that Standard laminate countertops are by far the most affordable alternative.
+Judging by careful analysis of the price estimates of each of the aforementioned countertop materials, we deduced that ceramic tile countertops are by far the most affordable alternative.
 Some other really gorgeous yet highly affordable countertop materials include granite and tiles.

 Although there are a couple of other inexpensive materials on the list including butcher wood and ceramic tiles, they do however require high maintenance.